We are told that our population is to grow by nearly 40% over the next twenty years.

 - Sydney Harbour High Line – encourage the Government to fund and facilitate its construction.

 - 1 Henry Lawson Avenue – drive the State Government to purchase the site and include it in Blues Point Reserve.

 - Berry’s Bay redevelopment:

-- Support for organisations such as The Sydney Heritage Fleet to establish a presence in the bay and to investigate the use of Woodley’s boat shed;
+- have The Sydney Heritage Fleet establish a presence in the Bay and have it, if practicable, activate Woodley’s boat shed;

-- Support North Sydney Council request for the State Heritage Commission to list the Coal Loader Complex as “A Heritage Site”.
+- have the State Heritage Commission list the Coal Loader Complex as “A Heritage Site”.

 - Repurpose Cammeray Golf course for the benefit of a wide range sporting activities following its shrinkage course by the Bridges tunnel complex